Q: When will the library be reopening.

-Q: What if I put an item on hold?
+Q: How can I put an item on hold?
 What if it was already waiting on the hold shelf for me?

-Q: What can I access while the library is closed?
+Q: What can I access from home if I'm not able to visit the library in person?

 A: All of our online materials are still available through the library’s website with your library card.
 This means that you can still check out e-books and digital audiobooks from CloudLibrary as well as e-books, audiobooks, and streaming video through Hoopla.
 During this time where social distancing is advised and it is the safest to stay isolated pass the time reading or listening to a new book, or starting a new show.